 What are coach screws used for?

-Coach screws are heavy duty screws and are designed for metal to timber connections, or to join heavy timbers.
-They are often known as lag bolts or lag screws.
+Also known as lag screws, they are heavy duty screws and are designed for metal to timber connections, or to join heavy timbers.
+They are often also known as lag bolts'

 How to choose the right type and size